-When going away for the holidays there can be lots on your mind, from checking you’ve packed everything to making sure you’ve locked the back door.
+Keeping your heating oil tank secure is crucial, but when going away for the holidays there can be lots on your mind.
+From checking you’ve packed everything to making sure you’ve locked the back door there’s lots to remember.

 Keep it Secure

 Don’t forget to make sure your heating oil tank is also secure.
-Unoccupied properties are a prime target for a potential thief, even more so at this time of year when domestic fuel prices are at a premium and you’re likely to have a plentiful supply in the tank.
-Whilst you will want to make sure you have enough heating oil for when you return, don’t forget to make sure you have secured it properly and installed the necessary deterrents to keep unwanted visitors away from your property.
+Unoccupied properties are a prime target for a potential thief.
+Even more so at this time of year when domestic fuel prices are at a premium.
+It’s also likely that you will have a plentiful supply in the tank.
+Whilst you will want to make sure you have enough heating oil for when you return, don’t forget to make sure it’s secure.
+It’s worth installing the necessary deterrents now to keep unwanted visitors away from your property.

 Where possible try not to leave your house looking unoccupied.
-Adding a timer to your lights is a handy tool, with timer switches available for a range of prices both online and in the shops.
+Adding a timer to your lights is a handy tool, with timer switches available for a range of prices.
 Setting even just one light to come on at dusk can be a useful deterrent.
-Without telling everyone that you’re away it’s worth letting a trusted neighbour know so that they can keep an eye out for suspicious activity and alert you or the police.
+Without telling everyone that you’re away it’s worth letting a trusted neighbour know.
+This way they can keep an eye out for suspicious activity and alert you or the police.

 Don’t Let the Pipes Freeze